11 November 2020

 What we know about managing Long Covid

 Evidence for management is limited and still emerging.
+NICE guidelines recommend a multidisciplinary approach.

 The British Medical Journal has published an article offering guidance for management of LC.
 It recognises the importance of holistic care, as the symptoms are so wide reaching.
 The researchers point to the benefits of breathing exercises to improve breathlessness.
 They also highlight the importance of a graded return to exercise- a management strategy that osteopaths already use in daily practice.